meilisearch/documentation/guides/advanced_guides/configuration.md

 - On **UNIX** it is the maximum size.
 - On **Windows** it is a fixed size that will be allocated on launch.
-  Because this allocates 100Gb on MeiliSearch launch, a windows user can use this option to decrease the size of the database.
+  Because this allocates 100Gb on MeiliSearch launch, a Windows user can use this option to decrease the size of the database.

 [To know more about storage in MeiliSearch look at this guide](/resources/about_storage.md)